marcusoftnet/marcusoftnet.github.io/_posts/2019-08-24-scraping-functionally---to-save-my-inheritance.md

   .then(console.log);
 ```

-If we wanted we could encapsulate that in a promisfied version, to make our code-chain even nicer to read:
+If we wanted we could encapsulate that in a promisified version, to make our code-chain even nicer to read:

 ```javascript
 const flattenArray = async (arr) => {